Start your care

 What Is Autism Level 2?

-Autism Level 2 is a diagnosis outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 It describes people living with autism who require substantial support to manage daily life due to more pronounced challenges in communication and behaviour.

-Key characteristics of Autism Level 2 include:
+Key Characteristics of Autism Level 2 Include

 • Noticeable communication difficulties, both verbal and non-verbal.
 This might involve limited conversation, difficulty expressing needs, or challenges understanding tone, facial expressions, or social cues.